 The whole reason Sound Transit engaged in the process to rename University Street Station was to avoid confusion with two other “university” stations, one of which is open (University of Washington) and another that will debut with the Northgate light rail extension (U District).
 But University Street Station does not sit below or have direct access to Union Street.
 A “Union Station” already exists in Seattle–which could find reactivation for transit in the years to come–as well as a Tacoma Link stop named “Union Station”.
 Renaming University Street Station with “Union Street” itself adds confusion to the system.
 Why bother engaging in a process to reduce confusion only to add more confusion?

-The case of Union Street/Symphony Station is not an isolated problem with Sound Transit’s increasingly problematic and poorly implemented facility naming policy, which may as well have just be sitting on the shelf gathering dust since its adoption in 2012.
+The case of Union Street/Symphony Station is not an isolated problem with Sound Transit’s increasingly problematic and poorly implemented facility naming policy, which may as well have just been sitting on the shelf gathering dust since its adoption in 2012.

 Last fall, Sound Transit ran into trouble when it rolled out the use of color-based naming of light rail lines.
-Central Link became the Red Line, which evoked concern about the name’s association with the historic practice of redlinning.
+Central Link became the Red Line, which evoked concern about the name’s association with the historic practice of redlining.
 Several communities served by the line were explicitly redlined in the 20th Century.
 The naming convention itself came from strict adherence to the facility naming policy.
-The transit agency has stopped use of the Red Line name and reverted back to Central Link until a new name is decided upon later this year.
+However, the transit agency has stopped use of the Red Line name and reverted back to Central Link until a new name is decided upon later this year.

 Several years ago, Sound Transit also adopted final names for the Lynnwood Link light rail extension.
 Some of the names adopted by the board were unimaginative and lacking clarity due to pressure from Shoreline.
 The board picked the names of Shoreline North/185th and Shoreline South/145th for two stations.
 At the time, I was as skeptical and critical of the decision as I still am, opining that “‘Shoreline North/185th’ seems fairly broken as a descriptor.
 185th what?”
 I argued “Shoreline North (NE 185th St)” or “Shoreline North-NE 185th St” would be more useful, especially as the system grows.